EPAM-JS-Competency-center/shop-angular-cloudfront/README.md

 ## Get up and running

-Prerequisites: NodeJS v14.20.x and higher
+Prerequisites: NodeJS LTS v18.x and higher

 Follow the steps: